loggerhead/json-map-ts/README.md

 - Support only ES6 or later.
 - Enable bigint by default.
+- Line start from 1 instead of 0.
 - Throw error with custom type.

 Parse/stringify JSON and provide source-map for JSON-pointers to all nodes (supports BigInt, Maps, Sets and Typed arrays).